Health Lottery FAQs

 How do you play?

-To play the Health Lottery, you must pick five numbers between 1 and 50.
+To play the Health Lottery, now known as The Big Win, you must pick five numbers between 1 and 50.
 You can play online or purchase entries from any Health Lottery retailer in the UK.
 Once you’ve picked your numbers, just choose which days you want to play on and how many weeks in advance to enter.

 When do draws take place?